apache/flink/docs/dev/table/streaming/temporal_tables.md

 KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.
 -->

-Temporal Tables represent a concept of a (parameterized) view on a changing table that returns the content of a table at a specific point in time.
+A Temporal table is a table that evolves over time -  otherwise known in Flink as a [dynamic table](dynamic_tables.html).
+Rows in a temporal table are associated with one or more temporal periods and all Flink tables are temporal(dynamic).

-The changing table can either be a changing history table which tracks the changes (e.g. database changelogs) or a changing dimension table which materializes the changes (e.g. database tables).
+A temporal table contains one or more versioned table snapshots, it can be a changing history table which tracks the changes(e.g. database changelog, contains all snapshots) or a changing dimensioned table which materializes the changes(e.g. database table, contains the latest snapshot).

-For the changing history table, Flink can keep track of the changes and allows for accessing the content of the table at a certain point in time within a query.
-In Flink, this kind of table is represented by a *Temporal Table Function*.

-For the changing dimension table, Flink allows for accessing the content of the table at processing time within a query.
-In Flink, this kind of table is represented by a *Temporal Table*.
+**Version**: A temporal table can split into a set of versioned table snapshots, the version in table snapshots represents the valid life circle of rows, the start time and the end time of the valid period can be assigned by users.
+Temporal table can split to `versioned table` and `regular table` according to the table can tracks its history version or not.

+**Versioned table**: If the rows a in temporal table can track its history changes and visit its history versions, we call this a versioned table.
+Tables that comes from a database changelog can be defined as a versioned table.

+**Regular table**: If the row in temporal table can only track and visit its latest version，we call this kind of temporal table as regular table.
+Tables that comes from a database or HBase can be defined as a regular table.

 * This will be replaced by the TOC
 {:toc}